Bespoke sponsors of Friends of Marple Memorial Park

 Your Local Shop on Church Lane

 A very big thank you to Kash Malik at Your Local Shop on Church Lane Marple for taking a Friends of Marple Memorial Park collection box in November 2020.
-The most recent box was swapped out in early May 2021 and provided £25.53 in donations for the park from shop customers.
+The most recent box was swapped out in late August 2021 and provided £31.28 in donations for the park from shop customers.

 Go Local - Marple News run by Dharmesh and Nidhi Patel had a major refurbishment during the summer of 2020 and they held a Grand Opening Day on Saturday 18 July to relaunch the new shop.
 Dharmesh and Nedhi have been regular supporters of our Annual Family Treasure Hunt and it was thanks to this that they chose Friends of the Park to be the beneficiary of their raffle.